Hakorr/Userscripts/README.md

 # My userscripts

-*Clumsy & inelegant.
-It'll fall apart, but it'll work, and it'll keep working,*
+*Clumsy and inelegant, they'll fall apart, but they'll work, and they'll keep working,*

-*...as long as there's someone around to bodge it again, if it breaks.*
+*...as long as there's someone around to bodge them again, if they break.*